paulomenezes/paulomenezes/README.md

-### Hi there 👋
+### Hi there, I'm Paulo 👋

+I live on Recife, Brazil and work at CESAR.

+🔭 I’m currently working on:
+- A large project with Angular and NodeJS with typescript and typeorm.
+- Researching about a tool to recommend dashboards based on user's data, this will be my master thesis.

+🌱 I’m currently learning:
+- About data visualization.
+- Although my current project is with Angular, I really likes React and your ecosystem.

 <!--
-**paulomenezes/paulomenezes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...